phil-opp/blog_os/blog/content/post/03-set-up-rust.md

 ```
 Let's break it down:

 - `#!` defines an [attribute] of the current module.
-Since we are at the root module, they apply to the crate itself.
+Since we are at the root module, the attributes apply to the crate itself.
 - The `feature` attribute is used to allow the specified _feature-gated_ attributes in this crate.
 You can't do that in a stable/beta compiler, so this is one reason we need a Rust nighly.
 - The `no_std` attribute prevents the automatic linking of the standard library.
 We can't use `std` because it relies on operating system features like files, system calls, and various device drivers.
 Remember that currently the only “feature” of our OS is printing `OKAY` :).
 - A `#` without a `!` afterwards defines an attribute for the _following_ item (a function in our case).